pftq/Hunyuan_Keyframe_Lite/README.md

 # Hunyuan Keyframe Lite
 Cleaned up parameterized script for running dashtoon's Hunyuan Keyframe Control lora for image-to-video with start and end frames.
 It also has slight fixes for CPU offloading to work properly (out of memory / VRAM otherwise), cleaned up flash/sage attention support from main repo, and added ffmpeg video rendering for adjustable bitrate, batch video options.
+I was personally having a lot of issues getting the lora to work, so this is just a version with edits/streamlining that I finally got to work and I'm just sharing this here for anyone else that wants something easy to pull and start using.

 Original script: https://huggingface.co/dashtoon/hunyuan-video-keyframe-control-lora